ToXIcGaming/templogger-web/README.md

 echo "$(($temp/1000))"
 ```

-saved as a file named temp with no extension in the pi home directory
+saved as a file named temp with no extension in the pi home directory and `chmod +x temp`